rht-labs/tech-exercise/docs/slides/content/tech-exercise-ii.md

 ### Continuous Integration
 #### _Why do it?_
-* Automated testing reduces busy work and improves software quality
+* Automated testing reduces busy work and improves software quality.
-* Small, regular code commits reduce the number of integration problems
+* Small, regular code commits reduce the number of integration problems.
-* Rapid feedback loops make it easier for new contributors to get started
+* Rapid feedback loops make it easier for new contributors to get started.
-* Shipping of functional software in small increments is more enjoyable than waiting for someone to manually test a giant code change
+* Shipping of functional software in small increments is more enjoyable than waiting for someone to manually test a giant code change.

 ### Continuous Integration
 #### _How do we do it?_
-* Developers submit **small and frequent changes** to the source code
+* Developers submit **small and frequent changes** to the source code.
-* **Automated** build and test steps are run to ensure code works as expected
+* **Automated** build and test steps are run to ensure code works as expected.
-* Developers are notified if anything fails and developers react quickly to fix
+* Developers are notified if anything fails and can react quickly to fix it.
-* The tests and build steps are typically run in an automation server (Tekton, Jenkins, GitLab CI/CD, Apache Airflow...)
+* The tests and build steps are typically run on an automation server (for example, Tekton, Jenkins, GitLab CI/CD, Apache Airflow).